 - 1 garlic clove, finely diced

-- 3 large handfuls of torn spinach leaves
+- 3 large handfuls of baby spinach leaves or torn English spinach leaves

-- Heat butter in a large frying pan and sauté mushrooms for 3-4 minutes until browned and cooked through.
+- Heat butter or ghee in a large frying pan and add the mushrooms.
+Sauté for 3-4 minutes, until lightly browned and cooked through.
 Remove to a plate.

-- In the same frying pan, heat olive oil to medium hot (not too sizzling hot) and sauté sliced onion for 2-3 minutes until slightly translucent.
-Add tomatoes, lemon rind and garlic and season with salt, pepper and nutmeg.
+- In the same frying pan, heat olive oil to medium hot (not too sizzling hot) and sauté the sliced onion for 2-3 minutes until slightly translucent.
+Add the tomatoes, lemon rind and garlic, and season with salt, pepper and nutmeg.
 Cook for a further 2-3 minutes and press tomatoes down with a spatula until lightly smashed.

 - Finally, add back the mushrooms and the spinach and stir through.
 I added spinach in two batches, letting the first batch cook off slightly to make more space for the second batch.
 Cook until spinach is just wilted (turned wet and reduced in size).
 Season with a little more salt, if you like, and drizzle with some lemon juice right at the end.